top of page

 I had to relearn, build self love, re-programme, reframe, and re-strengthen my core and my self-esteem.
 It was a heck of a journey.
 A journey that you could help avoid for your teens.

-Learn to praise your teens.
-Praises make your teens feel good about themselves and about what they achieve.
 It also communicates your feelings of being proud and expectations of your teens in a really explicit and expressive way.
 It is a positive way to strengthen their self esteem and promote desirable behaviour in your teens.

 If your teen is aggressive and takes 30 minutes to calm down, the next time it takes 29 minutes, you want to tell your teen that they did well by managing it better.
 This is a powerful and impactful strategy.
 It serves as a motivator and in the end of the day, your teens just want to hear from you what they are doing well and that you are proud of them.